MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 1. On the **Changes will take time to take effect** pop up select **Confirm**

     >**Note:** It may take a few hours for this change to take effect.

-## Task 2: Enable Admin Consent for Information Barriers in Microsoft Teams
+## Task 2: Enable Admin Consent for Information barriers in Microsoft Teams

 In this task, you'll enable Admin Consent for Information Barriers (IB) in Microsoft Teams.
 This configuration ensures compliance by allowing the removal of non-IB compliant users from groups like Teams channels.

 1. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**.